-The Board does not consist of a majority of independent directors.
+The Board does not consist of a majority of independent directors due solely to Mr Stewart as Non-Executive Chair owning 6.7% of the issued capital of the Company which exceeds the 5% threshold for independence.
 The Board acknowledges the ASX Corporate Governance Council's recommendation that a majority of the Board should be independent directors.

 The current independent directors have extensive experience as non-executive board members and as such the Board believes this allows the Company to benefit from the significant oil & gas, public company and financial experience that Messers Stewart, Lusted and Dowland bring to the Board.
-The Board will consider in due course the appointment of additional independent director(s) with growth in the size and/or complexity of its business such that it will be comprised of a majority of independent directors in the future and this has been reflected in clause 4.4 of the Board Charter, available via the Company's website.